|

 departments at small public- and privately-funded colleges and universities.

-These would be those institutions, which typically
+These would be those institutions, which typically operate on small to moderate

 Our Information: Paul McCoy is a Professor of Art at Baylor University.
 Has been